 1. What is the new problem with social media?
 What does it imply?
 2. Does your family need to see every detail of your life on social media?
-3. What is the reason the author mentions that leads people to oversharing?
+3. What leads people to oversharing?
 4. Why is it a problem to share too much personal information online?
 5. Is there a way to protect your identity on social media?
 What is it?

-- Read these situations and look for ideas in the text to suggest possible solutions:
+Read these situations and look for ideas in the text to suggest possible solutions: